 For Something Human, she has co-curated Something Human at the Terminal (2013), the travelling exhibition MOVE W I T H (OUT) 2013-2016, From East to the Barbican (2015), CCLAP (Cross-Cultural Live Art Project 2014-2016) and Krísis in partnership with Nottingham Trent University, Bonington Gallery and Nottingham Contemporary.

 In 2016, she completed a self-initiated curatorial research residency with Java Arts in Cambodia, with the support of the Artists International Development Fund (British Council/Arts Council England) and the National Arts Council Singapore.
 This generated the collection of interviews and digital materials that would form a significant part of the pioneering Southeast Asian Performance Collection, launched at the Live Art Development Agency in London during the M.A.P.
 (Movement x Archive x Performance) project.
-M.A.P. extended across multiple sites with a programme of live performance in collaboration with Diaspora Pavilion and the International Curators Forum in Venice, an artist residency programme exploring Vietnamese diaspora in London, a programme of performances, panels and presentations that mark the inauguration of the landmark Southeast Asian Performance Collection.
+M.A.P. extended across multiple sites with a programme of live performance in collaboration with Diaspora Pavilion and the International Curators Forum in Venice, an artist residency programme exploring Vietnamese diaspora in London, and a programme of performances, panels, and presentations that marked the inauguration of the landmark Southeast Asian Performance Collection.

 She was also selected for the International Curators Forum’s curatorial programme, “Beyond the Frame”, and for Outset and Arts Council England’s development programme for emerging curators.
-For Outset and Arts Council England, she curated the colloquium “Curating Radical Futures” which took place at the Tate Starr Cinema.
+For Outset and Arts Council England, she curated the colloquium “Curating Radical Futures” which took place at the Tate Cinema.

 She has also conceived and driven forward the launch of SEA Currents, a new platform for Southeast Asian arts in London.